 Morning Arrival: Parents who drive children to school may drop them off at the designated PARENT DROP OFF AREA no earlier than 7:25 a.m.
 We ask your cooperation in pulling forward all the way to the top of the Parent Drop-Off area.
 Students may not arrive at school before 7:25 a.m. because supervision is unavailable.
 The front doors to HBS are locked and students will not be able to enter the building prior to school hours without parental supervision.
 Bus drivers arriving early wait for a signal from the staff members on duty before unloading students.
-Walkers who arrive before 7:25 a.m. must wait outside as well.
-Children arriving after 7:50 a.m. are late and must be signed in by his/her parent or guardian.
+Walkers who arrive before 7:30 a.m. must wait outside as well.
+Children arriving after 7:40 a.m. are late and must be signed in by his/her parent or guardian.

 Early Student Pick-Up: Family outings and appointments are best scheduled while school is not in session.
 However, when it is unavoidable, parents are asked to send a note to the child's homeroom teacher indicating the pick-up time and reason.
-When parents arrive for early pick-up, they are to report to the office to sign their child out.
-The office staff will then notify the child's teacher of the parent's arrival and the student will come to the office to meet the parent.
-Parents are NOT to go directly to their child's classroom, as this will interrupt instruction and is distracting to the teacher and students.
-Teachers have been instructed to wait for a phone call from the front office prior to releasing students for early pick-up.
-Special arrangements to have children waiting for pick-up in the main office are prohibited.
-Every moment a student spends outside of his class is instructional time that is lost.
+When parents arrive for early pick-up, they are to report to the office to sign their child out and remain in the vestibule to wait for their child.
+The office staff will then notify the child's teacher and the student will come to the front to meet the parent.

 Please note - early student pick-ups are to be conducted prior to 2:00 p.m.
-Regular parent pickup, for transportation home, is called at 2:20.
+Regular parent pick-up, for transportation home, is called at 2:20.
 Early student pick-ups between 2:00 and 2:20 are discouraged and should be avoided.
 At this time of day, the office is extremely busy and the increased traffic in the main office will create significant delays resulting in extended wait times for parents picking up students.

-Afternoon Dismissal: The instructional day concludes at 2:25 p.m. on regular dismissal days and at 12:10 p.m. on early dismissal days.
+Afternoon Dismissal: The instructional day concludes at 2:30 p.m. on regular dismissal days and at 12:10 p.m. on early dismissal days.
 If there is a change in a child's regular dismissal pattern, please notify the homeroom teacher in writing that morning.
 If the change affects more than one child, each teacher needs a separate note.
 Phone calls to the office staff about changes in a child's dismissal should be reserved for family emergencies only.
 Parents should make every effort to call the school before noon if a change in assignment is required.